rcarmo/homekit-steam-user-switcher/README.md

 # HomeKit Steam User Switcher

-This script exposes HomeKit Television accessory where each Input corresponds to a Steam user.
-Selecting an input updates the stSteam’s AutoLoginUser; turning the TV off restarts Steam.
+This script exposes a virtual HomeKit Television accessory where each input corresponds to a Steam user.
+Selecting an input updates the Steam’s AutoLoginUser; turning the "TV" off restarts Steam.

 ## Why